Contents of the Article

 Such regulations were to completely destroy all lustful and sexual pleasure between husband and wife and make their sexual union strictly for propagation.
 At times the regulations were not solely for prohibitive purposes.

-It should be noted that love and romance were not introduced to general society until the eleventh and thirteenth centuries by the troubadours in southern France and spreading to Italy and to the Mediterranean.
+Love and romance were not introduced to general society until the eleventh and thirteenth centuries by the troubadours in southern France and spreading to Italy and to the Mediterranean.

 Many marriages of nobility were prearranged and sanctified by the Church and involved retaining and expending territory.

 This is why the male often had a mistress.
-Of course Christianity had its regulations too, for example, the Catholic Church frequently counseled good Catholics to make love under the portrait of Jesus or the Virgin Mary, and to keep religious thoughts in their minds during their mutual climax (believed necessary for the mingling of the male and female “sperms”).
+Of course Christianity had its regulations too,.
+For example, the Catholic Church frequently counseled good Catholics to make love under the portrait of Jesus or the Virgin Mary.
+And to keep religious thoughts in their minds during their mutual climax.
+(Believed necessary for the mingling of the male and female “sperms”).

 In order to avoid such tragic fate, or the displeasure of God, good Jews sought the counsel of the Zohar.
-This entailed concentrating on the holiness of God during the hour of sexual intercourse, and reciting a special prayer that ends “I hold on to the Holy One, Wrap myself in the King’s holiness.”
+This entailed concentrating on the holiness of God during the hour of sexual intercourse, and reciting a special prayer that ends.
+“I hold on to the Holy One, Wrap myself in the King’s holiness”.

 When a violation occurs by either the man or woman or both Lilith is able to capture any “spark” or energy caused from the violation to produce her own child , the lilim.
 This occurs when drops of semen might escape from being deposited into the wife’s womb.

-In a more modern context, Lilith using the tremendous energies of the husband’s sperm influentially alters the eggs of the wife; identically as in the previously described spiritual operation the demon, lilim, is born of a mortal woman.
+In a more modern context, Lilith using the energies of the husband’s sperm influentially alters the eggs of the wife.
+Identically as in the previously spiritual operation the demon, lilim, is born of a mortal woman.

 Jewish folklore described lilim easily recognizable for their excessive hairiness, symbolic of their bestial nature.
-They were to have bald crowns, most likely because in practice good Jews wear skull caps and some European Christian monks and priests shaved their heads.
+They were to have bald crowns.
+Most likely because in practice good Jews wear skull caps and some European Christian monks and priests shaved their heads.